Demario Warren

 Demario Odell Warren (born April 20, 1985) is an American football coach and former player.
-He last served as the head football coach at Southern Utah University from 2016 to 2021, compiling a record of 21–42.
-Warren accepted the head coaching position on January 11, 2016, after serving as the team's defensive coordinator for two years.
-Following the 2021 season, Warren and Southern Utah mutually agreed to part ways.
-On January 12, 2022, it was announced Demario will be hired by Boise State to coach cornerbacks.
+He is the safeties coach at Brigham Young University.
+From 2022-25, Demario served as the cornerbacks coach and special teams coach for Boise State University.
+He served as the head football coach at Southern Utah University from 2016 to 2021, winning the Big Sky conference championship in 2017 and compiling an overall record of 21–42.
+Warren accepted the head coaching position at SUU on January 11, 2016, after serving as the team's defensive coordinator for two years.